 About the garden

-Duchess of Rutland
+The Duke and Duchess of Rutland

 Belvoir Castle is perched on top of a solitary hill surrounded by a Capability Brown landscape and spectacular views of Lincolnshire, Leicestershire and Nottinghamshire.
 Amid the 3000 acres of naturally designed landscape, Capability Brown left 26 acres of pleasure gardens for duchesses to leave their own mark.
 Elizabeth (5th Duchess) faithfully followed Brown’s plan, Violet (8th Duchess) hired Edwardian designer Harold Peto, while Frances (10th Duchess) was a remarkable plantswoman.
 Emma (11th Duchess) is responsible for today’s 10-year extensive restoration program, with more than 13 acres of woodlands being cleared and replanted with rare trees and shrubs, including magnolias, rhododendrons, camellias, azaleas, Enkianthus, and Styrax to name a few.